Nathanjms/log-to-table-extension/README.md

 ## Release Notes

+### 0.2.2

+- Fixed a bug where a small log file would fail to load.

 ### 0.2.1

 - Updated to only load up to 5MB of a log file, ordered latest first, to ensure the file is load-able.